-Stephen Schiemer was first elected to the Board of Parkinson’s NSW in October 2018.
-He is a fitness instructor and entrepreneur who has been living with Parkinson’s for the past eight years.
+Stephen Schiemer was member elected to the Board of Parkinson’s NSW in October 2018.
+He is a fitness instructor and entrepreneur who has been living with Parkinson’s for the past fifteen years.

 In addition to experiencing Parkinson’s himself, Stephen runs tailored fitness programs for other people living with the disease.

 Steve graduated from Charles Sturt University in 1989 with a BA in Business and held the position of Managing Director of his own lucrative business for nine years in the UK before deciding to return to Australia following his Parkinson’s diagnosis.
 The business required a large amount of strategic planning and dealing with large corporations.